deivitaka/deivitaka.github.io/_projects/Quarto.md

 ---
 layout: project
 title: Quarto 2D
-subtitle: An interesting board game
+subtitle: A challenging board game
 description: Quarto 2D is my first published game.
 It started as a University project for Artificial Intelligence and I wanted to see it on the store one day.
 Its a simple game to learn with minimal rules, but still challenging.
 The computer player comes in three dificulties and the Expert level I would say is pretty tough to beat.
 image: /assets/images/projects/quarto-2d-cover-small.png
 bigimg: /assets/images/projects/quarto-2d-cover.png